seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/16/README.md

 </details>

-- I did not play yet today.
-I may play after 10:00 pm or 11:00 pm, but I might not play today, due to issues with my nighttime schedule. - 2025, Monday, June 16th
+- ~~I did not play yet today.
+I may play after 10:00 pm or 11:00 pm, but I might not play today, due to issues with my nighttime schedule.~~
+- I continued gameplay after a 2 week break, playing close to midnight, and a little after midnight, between 11:43 pm and 12:08 am.
+- I completed a few quests, did some elevator trips, but did not build any new levels
+- I did not work on any monuments today, as I forgot about them.
+- I did not win any golden tickets this week
+- I did not update the game this week.
+As far as I know, no updates are available.
+- I used several VIPs today
+- I did not do an airport run this week.
+- I did not unlock any new costumes or pets today
+- I upgraded 1 floor today.
+- I did not work on my house today.
+- The games daily/weekly quest system was present this week.
+- I eventually wrapped up and quit.
+I had an okay time playing this week. - 2025, Monday, June 16th/2025, Tuesday, June 17th

 ---